 In 2022 I worked towards curating a major exhibition at Estuary Arts Centre in September that travelled to the Auckland Botanic Gardens in October.
 "Predator Free New Zealand 2050" was supported by over 30 local and NZ wide artists and by local groups focussing on trapping predators and restoring fauna to safe locations.

-I am deeply concerned with the conservation of NZ fauna, birds in particular, and will continue this focus while I can.
+I am deeply concerned with the conservation of NZ flora and fauna, birds in particular, and will continue this focus while I can.